 Apocalypse Now (1979)

 This was my second time seeing the movie, but my first time seeing the original non-Redux version.
 I really liked it the first time I saw it, but my complaints were that it was too long, and that there were a handful of scenes that seemed completely pointless.
 Turns out all the scenes I had problems with were the ones added back in for Redux.
 The original version is much more digestible, and while we don't get quite as much into Willard's personality, it's a more consistent portrayal.
 If he's so determined to get upriver as fast as possible, why would he stop to play practical jokes on Kilgore, hang out with Playboy Bunnies and have dinner at a French Plantation?
 To me, the Redux version was equally powerful, but less enjoyable because it felt bloated and excessive.
 Upon re-watching the film, my favourite sequences are still the surreal ones at the Doo-Long bridge and the lead-up to meeting Kurtz.
-Truly one of the greatest movies in history (both versions, but particularly the original).

 Redux: 9/10

-Original: 10/10
+Original: 10/1

 February 16, 2011